wilie-s/nouveaumonde.ch/README.md

 First you need to authorise your ssh key on the server (you will need ozcf_admin password)

     $ ssh-copy-id ozcf_admin@ozcf.ftp.infomaniak.com

+To check what is going to be deployed, without actually doing anythings (dry-run)

+    $ npm run deploy-dry-run

 Run the deployement script via npm

     $ npm run deploy

 This will run deploy.sh and copy all the files using rsync from your directory to the server except files listed in rsync_excclude.txt.